What is cybersecurity?

 We identify four aspects of IT infrastructure that can be secured using cybersecurity tools and technologies.

-Today’s applications are often deployed and supported through web-based portals, making them a potential attack vector for hackers.
+Today’s applications are often deployed and supported through web-based portals, making them a potential attack vector for cybercriminals.
 Cybersecurity operatives deploy security measures to prevent hackers from executing cyber attacks against applications.
 These include preventive measures such as static security testing, web application firewalls and intrusion detection systems.

-Endpoint
+Endpoint security

 Network endpoints represent an especially vulnerable attack vector, as mobile endpoints such as laptops, mobile phones or tablets may be taken off-site and used to access unsecured networks.
 Endpoints can be secured using technologies such as host-based intrusion detection, anti-virus and anti-spyware software applications, and device firewalls.
 Processes such as mobile device management and regular patching updates can help maintain the security posture of network endpoints.

-In today’s technological environment, organizations of all sizes are capturing, creating and storing massive amounts of data.
+In today’s technological environment, organizations of all sizes are capturing, creating and storing massive amounts of sensitive data.
 While this data can be used to inform decision-making and drive value creation, it can also be stolen by cyber attackers with dramatic consequences for the business.
 We identify three major risks that businesses and IT organizations can mitigate through effective cybersecurity processes and countermeasures.

 Cybersecurity supports compliance with standards and regulations